 Chelsea Substance Use Disorders (SUD) Leadership Team

-The Chelsea Substance Use Disorders Leadership Team strengthens protective factors and decreases risk factors to prevent substnce use and abuse for youth, adults and families through edication, prevention and intervention strategies/ the coalition also works to increase access to and resource for successful treatment and recovery from substance use disorders.
+The Chelsea Substance Use Disorders Leadership Team strengthens protective factors and decreases risk factors to prevent substance use and abuse for youth, adults and families through education, prevention and intervention strategies.
+The coalition also works to increase access to and resources for successful treatment and recovery from substance use disorders.

 The City of Chelsea, in partnership with Massachusetts General Hospital, has worked closely with a strong oversight committee to build a comprehensive community-based, environmental approach to reducing substance abuse and perception of safety.
-In Spring 2013, a new Manager of Community-based Substance Abuse Initiatives was hired and is responsible for providing overall leadership to the development and implementation of a comprehensive city wide substance abuse plan where organizations, providers and residents have a role.
+In Spring 2013, a new Manager of Community-Based Substance Abuse Initiatives was hired.
+He is responsible for providing overall leadership to the development and implementation of a comprehensive city-wide substance abuse plan where organizations, providers and residents have a role.

 By a significant margin, Chelsea identified substance abuse, and the effects it has on quality of life including perceptions of violence and public safety, as their top issue.